 Trivia and History

 The planned HS2 eastern rail link will pass very close to this service station.
-It is likely that the entry junction will have to be modified to make space for it.
+It's likely that the entry junction will have to be modified to make space for it.

-After the M42 opened in 1986, Tamworth Road was moved on to a new alignment.
+The new motorway meant Tamworth Road had to be moved onto a new alignment.
 This left an abandoned section of road next to Appleby Field.

 In the event, Kelly's Kitchen were sold and Forte chose not to continue with this site.
-Instead McDonald's took the opportunity on, and built their second ever UK roadside restaurant here.
+Instead McDonald's took the opportunity on, and built their second ever UK roadside restaurant here in June 1993.
+They called the branch "a test" of their success at a service area.
 The Fina was built and became Total, and then was sold to Shell in 2013.

 Two InstaVolt electric vehicle charging points were installed in the McDonald's car park in November 2021.